paul88vera/regex-project/gist-template.md

 # Regex-Project

 ## Summary
-The password below is a mix of characters, symbols, and numbers.
-The length of the string is 20 characters.
+The top line is a regex or regular expression.
 ```
+$ ^[0-9 a-z A-Z -_]{4,20}$
-Pa_$$w-0rdsAr3Gr3At1
+$ Pa_$$w-0rdsAr3Gr3At1
 ```
-I will explain how we can use Regex to create expressions that will allow for the correct possible inputs.
+The password above is a mix of characters, symbols, and numbers.
+The length of the string is 4-20 characters.
+It is as example password that the regex would be able to approve.

 ---